-The ICES Stock Identification Methods Working Group (SIMWG) reviewed the evidence of separate stocks in 2014 (ICES, 2014) and concluded that the perception of blue whiting in the NE Atlantic as a single-stock unit is not supported by the best available science.
+In 2014 the ICES Stock Identification Methods Working Group (SIMWG) reviewed again the evidence of separate stocks in 2014 based on the new scientific evidences (ICES, 2014) and concluded that the perception of blue whiting in the NE Atlantic as a single-stock unit is not supported by the best available science.
 SIMWG further recommended that blue whiting be considered as two units.
 However, there is currently no information available that can be used as the basis for generating advice on the status of the individual stocks.
 There is still a need for more information regarding population structure in these stocks.